 16. Get enough sleep

-One of the coolest ways a student can improve in time management is by setting up deadlines, it eliminates procrastination and encourages timely delivery which will, in turn, increase the level of productivity.
+One of the coolest ways a student can improve in time management is by setting up deadlines, it eliminates procrastination and encourages timely delivery, which will, in turn, increase the level of productivity.
 Deadlines also help students to become more focused on their academic pursuits.

 17. Cut down on social media

-Just like I also learned to partition my time and reduce time being on social media, you also will have to understand by yourself that social media can be a huge distraction that must be reduced.
+Just like I also learned to partition my time and reduce time spent on social media, you also will have to understand by yourself that social media can be a huge distraction that must be reduced.

 18. Learn when you are most productive